 One-third of PCD patients aged 6 to 29 years are reported to exhibit substantially lower aerobic fitness compared to healthy controls .

 DIAGNOSTIC EVALUATION — The crucial diagnostic feature of primary ciliary dyskinesia is an inborn error of the cilia, rendering them immotile, dysmotile, or missing.
 However, no "gold standard" diagnostic test has been established.
-A number of tests have been employed and each has advantages and disadvantages (table 1) [20,48,65,66].
-A combination of tests is likely necessary for accurate diagnosis .
+A number of tests have been employed and each has advantages and disadvantages (table 1) [20,49,66,67].
+A combination of tests is necessary for accurate diagnosis of PCD, as described in the guidelines published by the European Respiratory Society [24,67].

 Tests measuring nasal nitric oxide and mucociliary clearance may be useful for screening, but generally require confirmation with tests of ciliary function and ultrastructure .
 The role of genetic testing is changing with the identification of a greater number of PCD-causing mutations and development of high-throughput testing.
 Referral to a specialist (eg, pediatric or adult pulmonary) is generally necessary for diagnostic evaluation.